weaveio/cordova-plugin-applepay-stripe/README.md

 normal 'Pay with Apple Bay' buttons as per the Apple Guidelines.

 ## ApplePay.makePaymentRequest
-Request a payment with Apple Pay, returns a Promise that once resolved, has the payment token.
+Request a payment with Apple Pay, returns a Promise that once resolved, has the payment method.
 In your `order`, you will set parameters like the merchant ID, country, address requirements, order information etc. See a full example of an order at the end of this document.

 ```
 ApplePay.makePaymentRequest(order)
     .then((paymentResponse) => {
-        // User approved payment, token generated.
+        // User approved payment, paymentMethod generated.
     })
     .catch((message) => {
         // Error or user cancelled.